hennroja/BLE-Positioning/README.md

 BLE-Positioning
 ===============

+Author: Robin Henniges

-Bluetooth Low Energy Positioning System
+A Bluetooth Low Energy Positioning System as part of my masterthesis.

+This in this repo i will store all parts of the positioning that i develope.